PedrouColares/PedrouColares/README.md

 I am a self-taught developer and a tech enthusiast, always seeking new challenges and knowledge.
 Just as I'm fascinated by exploring the mysteries of the universe 🚀, I'm equally passionate about diving into new technologies to create efficient and innovative solutions.

-- 📫 I don't come here often, but you can reach me via the links at the bottom of this page.

 ## 🛠️ My Tech Stack

 <p align="center">